 Using Your Code to Help You Make Career-Related Decisions

 As an "N" you like developing and implementing new ideas, so look for careers that allow you to be an innovator.
-You should not disregard your feelings and values when choosing an occupation, because as an "F", you are guided by them.
+You should not disregard your feelings and values, because as an "F" you are guided by them.
 As someone who cares about and understands people, you might want to have a career in which you can help others.
 Here are some options to explore:

-The Myers-Briggs Foundation Web Site.
+- The Myers-Briggs Foundation Web Site.

-Baron, Renee.
-What Type Am I?.
-NY: Penguin Books
+- Baron, Renee.
+(1998) What Type Am I?.
+NY: Penguin Books.

 - Page, Earle C. Looking at Type: A Description of the Preferences Reported by the Myers-Briggs Type Indicator.
-Center for Applications of Psychological Type
+Center for Applications of Psychological Type.